ractivejs/ractive/README.md

 Navigate to [localhost:4567](http://localhost:4567).
 You'll see:

-- `ractive-legacy.js` - A build of Ractive that includes legacy browser support.
+- `ractive.js` - A build of Ractive.

 - `sandbox` - Contains some template files to help with debugging.